andrewconnell/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

     ]
   }
 ````
-Note the *YOURWEBAPPNAME.azurewebsites.net* placeholder usedin this sample.
-Replace it with the Azure Web App URL that you created earlier in this lab.
+Note the *YOURWEBAPPNAME.azurewebsites.net* placeholders usedin this sample.
+Replace both instances with the Azure Web App URL that you created earlier in this lab.

 **Replace** the JSON data in the MessageCard Playground app with this JSON data, making sure that the URL for your Azure Web App uses the https protocol.